A Simple Yet Effective Indicator for Clear Buy/Sell Signals

 MACD can be used to provide very clear buy and sell signals and help takes indecision out of the trading process.

-The chart below shows MACD with a signal line in the center of the chart and the MACD histogram below that.
+The chart below shows the Dow Jones Industrial average (in candlesticks) with MACD with a signal line (black) and the MACD histogram below that.
 Buy signals occur when the MACD line is above the signal line or when the histogram is greater than zero.
 The opposite conditions define sell signals.

 The timing of the signals is the same with either approach.
-The histogram offers a signal that is easy to spot visually and is preferred by many traders because of that.
+The histogram offers a signal that is easy to spot visually.
+For this reason, it’s often preferred by many traders.

 Traders can also use MACD to detect divergences.
 Many believe that momentum leads price, which means momentum will change direction before price.
-If prices reach a new high while MACD is declining, that sets up a bearish divergence and traders will usually expect prices to decline.
-If MACD is rising as prices fall, that could be a bullish divergence with prices setting up to turn higher.
+If prices reach a new high while MACD is declining, that sets up a bearish divergence.
+In this case, traders will usually expect prices to decline.
+If MACD is rising as prices fall, that could be a bullish divergence, with prices setting up to turn higher.

 Divergences are difficult to interpret.
-The sell signal in the example is accompanied by a bearish divergence in the histogram.
-The other price moves are confirmed by momentum, meaning that MACD moves in the same direction as the price.
+For starters, we recommend looking to price moves confirmed by momentum, meaning that MACD moves in the same direction as the price.

 Why MACD Matters To Traders